 Homebound seniors struggling with food insecurity experience unique challenges.
 Special dietary requirements make it difficult to fully utilize traditional food resources, such as food pantries and soup kitchens, and mobility challenges often leave them with no recourse when the food runs out, as they are unable to travel to grocery stores, food pantries, or even a nearby convenience store for help.

-Piloted in 2013, Food Finders’ Senior Grocery Program serves four sites across our 16-county region, bringing monthly deliveries of staple items to area seniors struggling with hunger.
+Piloted in 2013, Food Finders’ Senior Grocery Program serves four sites across its16-county region, bringing monthly deliveries of staple items to area seniors struggling with hunger.